Augustus Clevland: Career

 Clevland was an Indian administrator.
 He was collector and magistrate of Bhagalpur, Bengal.

 Death

-Cleveland died on 13 January 1784 at the age of 29 after a month of fever.
+Cleveland died on 13 January 1784 at the age of 29 after a month of fever caused by poisoned arrow of Brave Freedom Fighter and Revolutionary Tilkamanjhi in Bhagalpur.
+Tilkamanjhi was caught and hanged till death on a tree in front of Cleveland's Office (present day at Tilkamanjhi chowk).
 He died aboard the ship Atlas Indiaman near the mouth of the Hooghly River while sailing to the Cape of Good Hope, and his body was taken back to Calcutta on a pilot boat and buried in South Park Street Cemetery.